oasisprotocol/oasis-boot/README.md

 ### `oasis-vm-stage2-basic`

-Builds the basic Stage 2 _template_ which is a `tar.bz2` archive containing a minimal root filesystem that can be used as Stage 2 for a trivial Oasis runtime.
+Builds the basic Stage 2 _template_ which is a squash filesystem containing a minimal root filesystem that can be used as Stage 2 for a trivial Oasis runtime.

 See below for information on using these templates.

 ### `oasis-vm-stage2-podman`

-Builds the basic Stage 2 _template_ which is a `tar.bz2` archive containing a minimal root filesystem that can be used as Stage 2 for a Podman container based system.
+Builds the basic Stage 2 _template_ which is a squash filesystem containing a minimal root filesystem that can be used as Stage 2 for a Podman container based system.